Housing market remains open during lockdown

 I’m in the middle of a renovation, can it continue?

-It goes without saying that if anyone in your household is self-isolating or is showing symptoms of the virus, that all works should be rescheduled until it’s safe to resume.
+If anyone in your household is self-isolating or is showing symptoms of the virus, all works should be rescheduled until it’s safe to resume.

 The same goes for any tradespeople due to be working in your home.